imediacorp/file-organizer/README.md

 **imediacorp** is committed to innovation without borders, where profit is the outcome of purpose.
 We build tools that embody scientific integrity: falsifiable, reproducible, and transparent.

+### Our Creative Tools Ecosystem

+File Organizer is part of imediacorp's **Arts & Sciences** philosophy, complementing our creative tools:

+- **🎭 [Rhapsode](https://imediacorp.com/rhapsode)** - Narrative INDE for writers and storytellers
+- **🎵 [Harmonia](https://imediacorp.com/harmonia)** - Music INDE for composers and musicians
+- **🎬 Production Desk** - Production workflow tools for filmmakers
+- **📁 File Organizer** - Scientific file organization for creators

+Together, these tools bring **scientific rigor to the creative process**—where creativity meets precision, where inspiration meets structure.

 - 🌐 [Website](https://imediacorp.com)
 - 🔬 [Open Science Commitment](https://imediacorp.com/open-science)
 - 📧 Contact: [See imediacorp.com](https://imediacorp.com/contact)

 ---

 *"We don't just talk about Open Science—we build tools that embody it."*
+*"Arts and Sciences: Where creativity meets rigor, where inspiration meets precision."*